TFGaurd Docs

 Severity Levels

-Immediate risk of data breach or security compromise.
-Fix before deployment.
+Immediate risk of breach or compromise.
+Block deployment immediately.

 Best practice recommendations.
 Informational, low immediate risk.